sayalipatil1929/Customer_Insight_Lens/README.md

 * Cleaned and standardized categorical fields (such as Gender, Category, Payment Method, Size, and Location) to ensure consistency in analysis.
 * Handled missing and duplicate records to improve data quality and ensure accurate insights.
 * Converted relevant columns to correct data types (numeric formatting for purchase amount and categorical encoding where needed).
-* Created additional derived fields to support analysis, such as customer segmentation and grouping for Power BI visuals.
+* Created additional derived fields to support analysis, such as customer segmentation and grouping for Power BI visuals.<br>
 🔗 You can view the complete data cleaning and transformation steps here:
 👉 **[Open Notebook](https://github.com/sayalipatil1929/Consumer-Shopping-Behavior-Analytics/blob/main/customer_shopping_behavior_data_prep.ipynb)**